Looking for work

 Plan your expenses

-If you think you can’t pay your bills on time, talk to the hardship teams at companies.
-Such as all of the following:
+If you think you can’t pay your bills on time, talk to the hardship teams at companies, such as at:

 - your utility providers